enriquinho/hls-proxy/README.md

 ## Features
 - Allows sending custom HTTP headers to the HLS server by setting the `headers` property in the config on `index.ts`
 - Supports HTTP redirects returned by the HLS server
-- Supports HLS encryption through proxying the URI in EXT-X-KEY m3u8 file
+- Supports HLS encryption through proxying the URI in EXT-X-KEY

 ## How to use it

 ### Getting started
 - Install dependencies by running `npm i`
-- Edit the `config.ts` file:
+- Edit the config in [index.ts](./index.ts) file:
   - Change the `streamURL` to the target m3u8 stream you want to proxy
   - Likely stream will be restricted to be played only on some websites, edit the `Origin` and `Referer` URLs to match the target website
 - Run `npm run start`